HeadphoneCairn/Roudi/README.md

 - If you select the same channel twice in LAYER of SPLIT mode, only the left channel will be used.
 - The pitch bend, mod wheel, ... on/off overrides the same filters in the SETTINGS.

+### ABOUT page

+- Some information about Roudi
+- On this page, the input channel is blocked.
+This is the same as "None" on the SINGLE page.

 ## Level Two Pages

 These pages are used when you want to monitor the MIDI messages or setup Roudi.